pantras/agile_software_development/README.md

 Software development shall be controlled by an empirical process (p vi).

 Preface
-Repeatable process vs. emergent process, but statiscally predictable process (p viii).
+Repeatable process vs. emergent process, but statistically predictable process (p viii).

 Intro
-Scrum is a managementand and control process on top of exisiting engineering practices (p 2).
+Scrum is a management and and control process on top of existing engineering practices (p 2).

 "Whoever writes code owns it for ever" (p 5).